joaomatossilva/DateInfo/Readme.md

 It will default for today, and using guessing your locale by the current Culture.

-If you're like me, that likes the computer in english but live in Portugal, there is a way to force a specific locale:
+If you're like me, that likes the computer in english but live in Portugal, there is a way to force a specific locale using the `locale` option:

 ```
 dateinfo today --locale pt-PT